JavaTestAutomation704/selenide_tasks_704/README.md

 ## About the project
 The main aim of this project is test automation framework creation which covers general Rozetka functionality:
-- General settings (language selection, location setup etc.).
+- General settings (language selection, location setup, etc.).
 - Navigation through the site.
 - Products search and their details review.
 - Filters functionality.
-- Shopping cart manipulations;
+- Shopping cart manipulations.
-- Order price and discounts calculation etc.
+- Order price and discounts calculation, etc.

 ## Getting Started